open-telemetry/opentelemetry-ebpf-profiler/design-docs/00000-memory-profiling/README.md

 Everything on the in-process side of the USDT contract:

 - How USDTs get into a target process (compile-time wrappers, `LD_PRELOAD`, runtime GOT rewriting).
-- Per-architecture deallocation tracking (ARM64 TBI, x86-64 prefix, side-tables).
+We provide a brief appendix discussing options, but ultimately want to focus on providing a _uniform_ mechanism for tracking allocations, regardless of how and where the probes are fired.
 - Allocator-specific quirks (size classes, alignment).

 And from the profiler side, the following are deferred: